‘Delusional’ Valerie Jarrett Says President Obama ‘Didn’t Have Scandals,’ Republicans React

 But what do you think, readers?

-Is Valerie Jarrett right in her assessment of the President’s “scandal free” administration, or is she too forgiving?
+Is Valerie Jarrett right in her assessment of the president’s “scandal free” administration, or is she too forgiving?
 Sound off in the comments section.

-[Featured Image by IREX/Flickr Creative Commons/Resized and Cropped/CC BY-NC-ND 2.0]
+[Featured Image by IREX | Flickr Creative Commons | Resized and Cropped | CC BY-NC-ND 2.0]